UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Eco Edge: Consider a Battery Backup.
 If you experience frequent outages, consider installing a solar-charged home battery system.
 It provides a silent, eco-conscious alternative to gas generators and can keep your essential circuits running during a blackout.
 Learn more about energy storage in our solar guide.

-After the Storm: Checking for Damage and Resetting
+After the Storm: Resetting and Checking for Damage

 An illustration of a woman in a living room with text boxes advising on surge protection and home checks after power returns.